ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/how-to/defer-operations.dotnet.markdown

   along with any other changes/operations made on the session.
   Thus, all deferred commands are __executed as part of the session's SaveChanges transaction__.

-* When SaveChanges is done, the session state will be updated appropriately for all actions.

 * In this page:
     * [Defer commands example](../../../client-api/session/how-to/defer-operations#defer-commands-example)
     * [Commands that can be deferred](../../../client-api/session/how-to/defer-operations#commands-that-can-be-deferred)